matthiasportius/Python-Notes/README.md

 Python pre-creates a certain subset of objects in memory and keeps them in the global *namespace*.
 Which depends on the implementation (e.g. CPython 3.7 pre-creates integers from -5 to 256 and strings with less than 20 characters that contain ASCII letters, digits or underscores only.
+If you would create an object with the same value as the *interned object*, you are essentially just creating a reference to that pre-existing *interned object*.
-This way, python prevents memory allocation calls for likely and consistently used objects.
+This way, python prevents multiple memory allocation calls for likely and consistently used objects, therefore saving memory.
+This has also the benefit of performance optimization, as things like string comparison become more efficient now (because now the memory addresses are compared and not the content of the string, as described [here](https://docs.python.org/3.2/library/sys.html?highlight=sys.intern#sys.intern) or [here](https://stackoverflow.com/questions/1136826/what-does-sys-intern-do-and-when-should-it-be-used)
-We can see this by running the following:
+We can see this interning by running the following:
 ```python
 x = 100
 y = 100